 • Building community by exploring intercultural development and the connection between community-engaged scholarship and social justice.

-• Work toward an individual or collaborative scholarly project
+• Work toward an individual or collaborative scholarly project.
+Cohort applicants are asked to submit a preliminary project plan as part of their application

 • Assigned readings and related discussions, featuring assorted scholarly articles and The Four Pivots